Radplay/Starlight/README.md

 [1.14.x backport by KingContaria](https://github.com/KingContaria/Starlight-1.14)

-Special thanks to [KingContaria](https://github.com/KingContaria) for providing updated source code for 1.14.x - 1.16.x
+Special thanks to [KingContaria](https://github.com/KingContaria) for providing updated source code for Fabric 1.14.x - 1.16.x

 ## Known Issues
 At this point in Starlight's development, I expect problems with mod conflicts.